morucci/repoxplorer/README.md

 #### Advanced configuration

-The branches key of a template definition permits to defines which branches to index.
+The *branches* key of a template definition permits to defines which branches to index.
 This key expects a list of branches name.

 A list of tags can be given to each Git repositories.
-This tag concept should not be considered as Git tags but only as a way to mark Git repositories.
+This tag concept should not be understood as Git tags but only as a way to mark Git repositories.
 For example tags like 'documentation', 'librairies', packaging, ...) could be considered.
 Tags defined at repositories level will be appended to those defined at the template level.